Alcorn State University: Academics

 Alcorn State University consistently ranks among the top 25 HBCUs in the nation according to the annual U.S. News & World Report HBCU rankings.

-Alcorn State University is the only HBCU in Mississippi with a comprehensive nursing program.
+Alcorn State University is the only HBCU in Mississippi with a comprehensive nursing program, and the first institution in Mississippi and at an HBCU nationwide offering a STEM MBA.

 The Myrlie Evers-Williams Honors Program is available to highly motivated undergraduate students seeking to enhance their academic experience and leadership skills.

-Master of Business Administration (MBA) program
+Master of Business Administration (MBA) & STEM MBA programs

-Alcorn State University offers a Master of Business Administration (MBA) program through its Natchez campus.
-Classes are conducted in the evening.
-Students may join the live lecture classes via a live internet feed.
-The program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a global accrediting body for business degree programs.
-The MBA program has been popular with international and out-of-state students.
+Alcorn State University's School of Business offers a Traditional Master of Business Administration (MBA) program with a general business management emphasis and a concentration in tourism and hospitality management, as well as a STEM Master of Business Administration program with four concentrations in accounting, healthcare management, data analytics, and artificial intelligence.
+Both programs are 30 hour credited and structured on an eight-week model, allowing students to complete their degree within one year.
+All classes are conducted online through Alcorn's learning management system, CANVAS.
+The MBA program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a global accrediting body for business degree programs.

 Global programs

 Besides coordinating study-abroad opportunities, Global Programs brings worldwide perspectives to campus through exchange programs and special events.